-There is also robust support in the scientific community given the critical linkages between small streams and clean water.
+There are over 600,000 supportive comments already in the docket prior to the close of the comment period in October 2014.
+Additionally, there is robust support in the scientific community given the critical linkages between small streams and clean water.
 Scientists have long researched the importance of small streams and documented their importance within landscape and aquatic ecosystems as well for downstream communities.
 The impact to drinking water for communities nationwide is critical as almost two-thirds of our drinking water comes from rivers.
-Los Angeles, for example, passed a resolution supporting the Guidance and a rulemaking due to the importance of small streams for clean and reliable water.

-The Administration must act to finalize this Guidance and then move to a rulemaking to better define what waters are protected that would go even further towards restoring critical protections to the small streams and wetlands that are vital to the health of our nation’s rivers and the protection of our safe, clean drinking water supplies.
-Unfortunately, even the small steps needed to clarify the scope of the CWA through a guidance are being opposed by some in Congress.
+The Administration must act to finalize this rulemaking to better define what waters are protected that would go even further towards restoring critical protections to the small streams and wetlands that are vital to the health of our nation’s rivers and the protection of our safe, clean drinking water supplies.